Financing Available! We have financing options available for your next project. Learn more →

 Even smaller structures can create concentrated weight at the posts.
 A deck, porch, pergola, or pole-barn post still needs a stable bearing surface so it does not tilt, crack, or fail completely.

-Durability and strength are important because a Concrete Footer LaFollette TN must stand up to weather and help limit movement over time.
-Footing size should be based on soil conditions, structural load, and local code rather than guesswork.
-The next section explains the basic rules of sizing.
+Durability and strength matter because a Concrete Footer LaFollette TN should hold up against weather and help reduce long-term shifting.
+Proper footing size depends on the soil, the load, and local code requirements, not guesswork.
+The next section explains sizing basics in a clear way.

 Soil bearing capacity affects width